HdotZero9/Norses-Drugs/README.md

 - **Cryozen** – Tanky, icy resistance
 - **Shadowspike** – Invisibility & escape tool

+## 🏆 Achievements

+Players can unlock progress-based achievements by using drugs in specific ways.
+Use `/drugs achievements` to track them!

+- **First Dose** – Use your first drug
+- **Chem Connoisseur** – Try every drug at least once
+- **Risky Business** – Use a drug while at max tolerance
+- **I Can Stop Anytime** – Reach max tolerance on 3 different drugs
+- **Clean Slate** – Let a maxed drug's tolerance decay all the way back to 0

+Unlocks include chat messages, sounds, and fireworks for a satisfying reward!

 ## 📦 Commands

 | Command | Description |